equinor/radix-platform/public-site/site/guides/authentication/index.md

 It is highly recommended to use common library/components maintained by others for OAuth 2.0 authentication.
 [MSAL](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-overview) is the recommended library to use in Equinor.
 It is developed and maintained by Microsoft, and can be used for many scenarios/languages.

+If your web app should access one or more resources, e.g. api, you have to take time to understand OAuth 2.0 and Openid Connect.
+It is not trivial to setup authentication for these scenarios, either using oauth-proxy or a library as MSAL.

 ## Client authentication

 How do you get an ID tokens to represent the authenticated user and also access tokens needed to call protected APIs?

 ### Oauth-proxy